-With so many deductions listed by the Internal Revenue Service (IRS), you may be wondering if you can deduct funeral expenses on your tax forms.
+With so many deductions listed by the Internal Revenue Service (IRS), you may be wondering if you can deduct funeral expenses on your tax forms or 1040.
 The answer may not sound very encouraging, but there is an exception included that might allow for deductions.

 Funeral expenses are not tax deductible.
-As stated by the IRS, paying for funeral expenses out of your pocket are not tax deductible.
+As stated by the IRS, paying for funeral or cremation expenses out of your pocket are not tax deductible.
 For most individuals, this means that whether you pay in part or in full out of your pocket, you cannot deduct the expense on the federal tax form.

 However, there is one exception that provides funeral expenses tax deduction if the money came from the estate of the deceased.